Updated September 2023.

-The beauty industry is very visual, so if you’re a PMU professional, social media in general and Instagram, in particular, is your most powerful weapon.
-It will help you show your work to a wide audience, attract new clients and communicate with them, and help you with branding your business.
+The beauty industry is very visual, so if you’re a PMU professional, social media – most particularly Instagram – is your most powerful weapon.
+It’ll help you show off your work to a wide audience, attract new clients, and branch out your business.

 Before you start posting anything, you should first make sure it’s easy for potential clients to find you.
 So, don’t experiment with your username – it should be the name of your salon, or if you’re branding yourself as an artist, it should be your name.